This website presents a portfolio of pottery work and information about Peter D’Ascoli, the maker.

 Peter’s ceramic work includes functional and sculptural pieces that are thrown and hand built.
 The tactility of pottery has always drawn Peter.
 His current work includes functional forms, such as bowls and plates, that one touches every day and sculptural objects that have a formal presence in space.
 While form is central to all his pieces, his current focus is on the surface.
 Peter wants to present work that is approachable and available as well as work with a message even if that message might be enigmatic at times.

-Pieces of Formed Clay, an artist statement
+Pieces of Formed Clay, an artist statement in three parts

 I find satisfying the thought that bowls and plates I have made sit on a table at a communal gathering.
 There is a connection made, a conversation created, between user(s) and myself and between user and vessel.
 Making pots for me is about generosity, compassion, expression of my inner search, contribution and productivity.
 If touching and seeing my pieces elicits joy and excitement then my efforts are worthwhile.

 Standing on a new threshold presents prominent questions in my life.
 What does it look like to cross a threshold, to pass the guardians of the gate?
-How I express these inner realities externally is the search.
+How I express these and other inner realities externally is the search.

 And then sometimes I just need to get my hands in clay!
 Forming, making, practicing a skill I have mastered.
 Feeling in some small way productive and contributing in life.